 Much of her work depicts traditional village life centered around Hongoeka Marae in Plimmerton, Wellington where she spent a lot of time growing up in a family of artists and creatives.
 Her work also explores natural phenomena and the Māori gods and goddesses associated with these natural phenomena.
 The spiritual realm and world of the dead is also touched on in some of her works.

-Miriama started customizing clothing and after receiving some great feedback, her and her partner Jack Cromie decided to start their own clothing label called Foresight Clothing.
-After first establishing themselves in the seaside village of Paekakariki, they then upgraded to their current shop space on Cuba Street in Wellington.
+Miriama started customizing clothing and after receiving some great feedback, she decided to start their own clothing label called Foresight Clothing.
+After first establishing the label in the seaside village of Paekakariki, she then upgraded to a shop space on Cuba Street in Wellington.

 Read our Toi Tangata Artist Interview with Miriama Grace-Smith HERE.

 TOI TANGATA MĀORI ART GALLERY WORKS BY MIRIAMA GRACE-SMITH CURRENTLY AVAILABLE: